-The London Fire Brigade (LFB) recently reported a warning for firefighters after a blaze went out of control at a building in Sheppard’s Bush.
+The London Fire Brigade (LFB) recently reported a warning for firefighters after a blaze went out of control at a building in Shepherd’s Bush.
 The fire was caused by a faulty e-bike’s lithium-ion battery.

 With e-bikes and e-scooters on the rise, comes a corresponding fire safety concern with how you charge and store them.